Skip to content

 Importing and exporting toolkits

 Toolkits are portable.
-You can export the toolkits you’ve built or customized, and you can import toolkits someone else has shared with you, without going through the public library.
+You can export the toolkits you’ve built or customised, and you can import toolkits someone else has shared with you, without going through the public library.

 A toolkit is a single .jtf.json file (Jootle Toolkit Format, JSON-based).
 The file contains: